department-of-veterans-affairs/va.gov-cms/READMES/testing.md

      of tests, including Creating Media, testing GraphQL, Performance tests , Security, and more.
 See the [tests/phpunit folder](tests/phpunit) to see all the PHPUnit tests.

+      Utilizing the DrupalTestTraits library with PHPUnit gives developers the ability to bootstrap Drupal and write tests in PHP without an abstraction layer provided by Gherkin.
+PHPUnit is the preferred tool to write tests due to its speed of execution.

         Run a specific PHPUnit test with the "path" argument: